Aeronautics & Technology

 Research & Development

 The Flying M Ranch has a long and decorated history in the world of aeronautical research and development.

 FMR’s founder, John Wescott Myers Sr. was a renowned World War II test pilot.
 As chief engineering test pilot at Northrop, he test flew hundreds of planes, from the P-61 “Black Widow” to the flying wing prototypes.
 Today, FMR provides land use arrangements to companies in aeronautics and technology.
 FMR offers the vast area and privacy required to safely and securely engage in aeronautics research and development.
-Please contact us to discuss land use arrangements and fees.
+Please contact us to discuss license agreements and fees.

 The Tech’s Playground

-FMR’s land use arrangement enable tech companies to conduct research and development in a private and secure location.
+FMR’s simple license agreements enable tech companies to conduct research and development in a private and secure location.